HAHOOS/RandomAvatar/README.md

 # Random Avatar

 Have you ever had a situation where you were not sure what avatar to choose?
 Well, this mod comes to your rescue.
 With this, you can press a single button in BoneMenu and change into a random avatar.
 If you really want to make your game perhaps more fun, consider using the option that changes your avatar with a set interval.
 Yes, you've heard that right!
-You can also change your avatar to a random one when you die.
+You can also change your avatar to a random one when you die or when the level changes

 ## Features